 Invest in reassurance: Patients want to know that medical professionals will do everything possible to help them.
 Your confidence in their treatment plan, your colleagues, and the facility goes a long way.

 Make 2014 the year you focus on the way you communicate with your patients.
 Take a modern approach to re-educating them on important topics, and build a mindset for working with patients that will sustain you through your years as a full-fledged physician.
 It could make all the difference in your patients’ overall health and well-being.

 Member Outreach & Marketing Manager for ContextMedia, Inc., a mission-driven patient education company that partners with healthcare professionals to educate patients on how to manage their conditions through lifestyle changes.
 Matt is a huge Chicago sports fan and was constantly mistaken for Ralphie from “A Christmas Story” growing up.
-Connect with Matt on Twitter and Google +.
+Connect with Matt on Twitter.